Martaw-code/iScheduleYourDay/README.md

 <!-- ![Screenshot](images/HomeScreenv2.png) -->
 </p>

 Currently developing an App for watchOS 8.5 to help order your tasks daily.
+The app is a simple approach to the actual Apple App Remainders to become an improved version of it

 The purpose of this project is to understand the basis of **SwiftUI**, how to work with **CoreData**, and how to use the **WatchKit framework**.